This moist banana bread recipe is golden brown on the outside and sweet and fluffy on the inside. This simple banana bread is a family favorite.

 But that doesn’t mean you should take it out prematurely.
 Your batter of flour and mashed bananas will need plenty of time to cook completely.

-If you want to avoid this from happening again, a good trick is to leave it in the open for a good 2-3 minutes after it’s cooked.
+To avoid this from happening again, a good trick is to leave it in the open for a good 2-3 minutes after it’s cooked.

 Don’t forget to leave the oven door wide open, too!
 Doing so will give your bread time to tighten up as it settles.